-Check valves are a devise that allows liquids, gases and steam to flow in only one direction.
-Also known as one way check valves, they can have a ‘stopping’ mechanism that can be shaped like a ball, disc, piston or poppet.
+Check valves are a devise that allow media such as liquids, gasses, or steam to flow in only one direction.
+Also known as one way check valves, they can have a checking mechanism that can be shaped like a ball, disc, piston or poppet.
 Check-All only manufacturers poppet style spring check valves.
 The following are some examples of different applications of use.

 To Protect Equipment from Backflow Damage

 Spring-loaded check valves can be mounted in any flow orientation (with proper spring selection).
 This particular valve design incorporates a spring to assist in closing the check mechanism and does not require gravity or backflow pressure to function.
 When system pressure begins to reduce, flow begins to slow, stop, or even reverse, spring check valves prevent reverse flow.
 This protects pumps and other equipment from damage caused by backflow.

 Low Pressure Relief Valves

 Inline spring-loaded check valves can be used in low pressure relief applications.
 Utilizing either elastomeric, thermoplastic or metal to metal seals, these valves can be custom-built with spring materials ranging from stainless steels to Titanium, Inconel, or many others.
 Different spring materials will perform differently depending on their unique properties.
 The key to pressure relief in this case is that the poppet moves away from the valve seat when the force of the upstream pressure exerts a greater force than that of the spring, allowing the media to pass through the outlet port.
 When sizing check valves for pressure relief applications, it’s important to know the set pressure and the maximum pressure the system can handle.